PepsiSardines/messageforgayb/README.md

    ```

 ### Troubleshooting
-- If the page shows a blank screen or 404 on refresh, open the deployed page’s **View Source** and confirm asset URLs start with `./assets/`.
-If they begin with `/assets/`, rebuild with `VITE_BASE_PATH="<repo-name>" npm run build` so the correct base path is embedded.
+- If the page shows a blank screen or 404 on refresh, open the deployed page’s **View Source** and confirm asset URLs start with `./assets/` (or `/<repo-name>/assets/`).
+The GitHub Actions workflow automatically sets this to your repository name, but if you are building elsewhere rebuild with `VITE_BASE_PATH="<repo-name>" npm run build` so the correct base path is embedded.
 - If Tailwind styles don’t load, ensure `src/index.css` is imported in `src/main.tsx` and that the `content` globs in `tailwind.config.js` include your `src/**/*.tsx` files.
 - If GitHub Actions reports that the lockfile is missing, run `npm install` locally once to generate a real `package-lock.json` and commit it.
 The workflow uses `npm install --no-audit --no-fund`, so a generated lockfile will be respected but isn't strictly required for successful builds.
 - If the **Navigate** button doesn’t open the native maps app on mobile, your device/browser may block the scheme.
 It will always fall back to Google Maps in a new tab on desktop.